hnegadi/blender_XMLRPC/README.md

             )
     return com

-# since in this example, we assume we assume you are running this script
+# since in this example, we assume you are running this script
 # from a blender session which already runs an xml-rpc server on port 8000
 # in order to talk to another on which is running xml-rpc server on port 8001
 port=8001